cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 ```

 # Adapting an Auth0 App for Testing

+{% note info Note %}
+The previous sections focused on the recommended Okta authentication practice within Cypress tests.
+To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.

+The following sections provides guidance on building or adapting an app to use Okta authentication.

+{% endnote %}

+The {% url "Cypress Real World App" https://github.com/cypress-io/cypress-realworld-app %} is used and provides configuration and runnable code for both the React SPA and the Express back end.

+The front end uses the {% url "auth0-react SDK" https://github.com/auth0/auth0-react %} for React Single Page Applications (SPA), which uses the {% url "auth0-spa-js SDK" https://github.com/auth0/auth0-spa-js %} underneath.
+The back end uses {% url "express-jwt" https://github.com/auth0/express-jwt %} to validate JWT's against {% url "Auth0" https://auth0.com %}.

+In addition, setup and configuration of [Auth0][auth0] and Cypress against and [Auth0 User Store](https://auth0.com/docs/connections/database#using-the-auth0-user-store) and authenticates users with an email/username and password are provided.

 ## Real World App Application Configuration

 With our [Auth0][auth0] application and tenant setup, we need to add environment variables to our [Cypress Real World App]https://github.com/cypress-io/cypress-realworld-app `.env` or with the values from our [Auth0][auth0] application and for our test user.